emmacadavra/learn-hiragana/README.md

 Instead, "Noto Sans Japanese" was used as it's much clearer, and fits much better with the overall feel of the website.

+For accessibility and semantic reasons, in all instances of Japanese text the HTML element <lang="ja-jp"> has been used to ensure that the browser is aware that the characters used are Japanese, and therefore it is unlikely to return errors.
+This is especially important in the case of the game select buttons, which each include one kanji character (explained under the Homepage section).
+As Japanese kanji are also characters in the Chinese alphabet, not declaring the specific language may have caused screen readers to become confused and give an inaccurate and confusing result.
+It would also negatively impact the website's SEO scores.

 All fonts were sourced from Google Fonts, as mentioned in the Credits.

 ### **Features Present on All Pages**